sea-bass/python-testing-ci/README.md

 Once you're there, you can run all the tests in this repository as shown in the following section.

 ## Running Tests
 First, you can use Flake8 to check the code against the PEP8 coding style.
+For example, to check the `matrix_tools/basic_utils.py` source file:

 ```
-flake8 --format=html --htmldir=. matrix_tools/basic_utils.py
+flake8 --format=html --htmldir=flake-report matrix_tools/basic_utils.py
 ```

+The HTML file generated in the `flake-report` folder will show you there are a few small coding standard fixes to make.

-We are using the PyTest module to run our tests.
+We are using the PyTest module to run and manage unit tests.
 All you need to do is go to the root of this repository and run the following line.

 ```
 pytest